pcestola/ML4CV_assignement/README.md

     ```bash
     %cd /content/drive/MyDrive/YOUR_FOLDER_PATH
     ```
-6. **Run the Notebook:**
-   - Execute the remaining cells sequentially.
+6. Execute the remaining cells sequentially.
+Training and non-essential cells are disabled using `%%script echo skipping` to ensure smooth execution.
 The notebook includes cells for:
     - Installing dependencies (e.g., torchmetrics)
     - Downloading the dataset (≈11GB)
     - Downloading pre-trained model weights for training (≈224MB)
     - Downloading trained model weights for evaluation (≈224MB)
-   - Training and non-essential cells are disabled using `%%script echo skipping` to ensure smooth execution.
-To activate these cells, simply remove or comment out this directive at the top of the cell.

 The notebook is organized into the following sections:
 - **Setup**: mounting the drive, setting paths, importing libraries, and downloading weights.